Sanix-Darker/Embed/README.md

 ### TODO (for potentials contributors)

+- [ ] Handle a kind of history of link visited or video watched.
 - [ ] Manage playlist on youtube list.
 - [ ] Hndle more website by passing the SAME_ORIGIN restriction.
 - [ ] Synchronize Embe on each tab.